IRNAS/ifremer-wave-firmware/README.md

 * To enable debug printout, comment ```#define STM32_BOARD``` inside debug_print.h file.

 It will wakeup the device every TIME_TO_SLEEP seconds (default 300 s) and take measurments.
 Rotated Z-axis acceleration and final data are stored to the SD card.

+# Calibration procecss
+To calibrate the gyroscope, a few steps must be completed.

+1. Connect the battery
+1. The LED will start blinking
+1. Tap the device against the desk until the LED turns on solidly
+1. When the LED turns off, start moving the unit in figure 8 shape for 30s untill the LED turns back on
+1. Put the device on the flat surface for another 30s.
+1. LED will blink and then the calibration is completed

+Upon correct calibration the device will return close to 0 wave height when rested at a flat surface.